 Plague.

 “Dry, worse as the day goes on.”
 She lowered her voice as she answered the final question.
-“Up until six months ago, we’d never left the city.
+“Until six months ago, we’d never left the city.
 It’s not something she caught from either the shack or Ellun.”

-Odrian’s shoulders loosened marginally—not quite relief, but something close.
-“City air is thicker than Hephaestus’ forge smoke,” he muttered, mostly to himself.
-Still, he held the jar of medicine out toward Dionys, beginning to measure water and wine again.
+Odrian’s shoulders loosened marginally, not quite relief but something close.
+“City air is thicker than Hephaestus’s forge smoke,” he muttered, mostly to himself.
+He held the jar toward Dionys, measuring water and wine again.
 “The willow bark will still help.
-We can give her honeyed water after, unless you want her screaming curses at us worthy of Ares himself.”
+We can give her honeyed water after, unless you want her screaming curses worthy of Ares himself.”

-He gave a quick, tired smirk as he began to roll up his sleeves.
+He gave a quick, tired smirk as he pushed the fabric back from his arms.
 “I had a cousin like that.
-Weak lungs, would all but cough them up every autumn.
+Weak lungs.
+He’d all but cough them up every autumn.
 Saltwater baths helped.”

 Alessia’s fingers tightened on the blanket.

 Odrian hesitated, then added quietly, “You won’t go back to Ellun, not while the war lasts.
 That’s not negotiable.”
-He was silent a beat, then continued grudgingly, “If you need something from the city—tell me first.”
+He was silent for a beat, then continued grudgingly, “If you need something from the city, tell me first.”

 Alessia nodded in acceptance.
 “I don’t want to go back to Ellun anyway.
 There’s nothing there for us anymore.”